skellis46/embodied-camera/embodied-camera-application-proposal.md

 # edit bin

+_I don’t think stillness is the right word to describe what smartphone really do to our bodies and its impact on movement.
+I feel it is more a problem of attention and disconnection from the body and the environment.
+So often I see people who are walking in the streets, so who are in movement but who are completely unaware of what’s around them in the environment as they are totally absorbed in their phones.
+Rather than a problem of stillness I see it more as a problem of attention and presence and disconnection from attention, body, movement and the environment that surrounds us.
+Also let’s not forget that the other name of the smartphone is the ‘mobile’ phone which also expresses that idea of having a computer on the go and therefore facilitating certain movements of the body while digitally interacting in a way which would not be possible with desktop or laptop computers.
+For me, there is more something to do with how the smartphone somehow disembody us and reduce/narrow our attention to what we see on the screen.
+Vision dominates.
+The mind and body are more acutely separated.
+We’ve also become more savvy about how to be seen by others with the smartphone.
+It is a portal between us and them which is strongly visual oriented to the detriment of other senses._

+[^cl3]: _This is really nice and it is an improvement from the previous abstract which is more in line with what funding bodies will want to see.
+I wonder if there is a way to emphasize more its importance and need.
+It would be useful for example to be aware of projects which are successfully combining a somatic reflection of embodiment with dancers in combination with technological innovation or whether they are research projects on technological innovation pointing to the need for more integration of body intelligence._

+The smartphone is an oculo-centric device that determines .
+Therefore, it compromises

+As we connect with the screen, the camera, and with others, we disconnect from our other senses and our environment.
+Our attention is swallowed by the fourth-screen.

+Vision dominates human experience, and the smartphone -- as both screen and mirror -- manages our attention.[@crary_suspensions_2001] As our bodies that are predisposed to perceive and experience the world through movement wander aimlessly, our attention is seized by the oculo-centric smartphone.

+ due to

+We’ve also become more savvy about how to be seen by others with the smartphone.
+It is a portal between us and them which is strongly visual oriented to the detriment of other senses.

+narrow our attention, and there is an increasingly normalised discrepancy between the constricted location of our attention and our experiential location in the world: between our moving bodies and our attention.

 "to what extent are our experiences, and consequently the very knowledge by which we live, predetermined or prescribed by the technology itself?"[@kolcio_somatic_2005 p.110] -- proposal is to imagine and examine other relationships with this technology.
 To expand the possibilities of our relationship.